 At what age am I allowed to drink alcohol?

 Age 21.
-It is illegal for any person under the age of 21 to purchase, possess, or attempt to purchase or possess any alcoholic beverage.
+It is illegal for any person under the age of 21 to consume, purchase, possess, or attempt to consume, purchase or possess any alcoholic beverage.
 (Code of Virginia § 4.1-305)

 What is the penalty for someone under 21 possessing or purchasing alcohol?